Missouri: Music

 Many well-known musicians were born or have lived in Missouri.
 These include guitarist and rock pioneer Chuck Berry, singer and actress Josephine Baker, "Queen of Rock" Tina Turner, pop singer-songwriter Sheryl Crow, Michael McDonald of the Doobie Brothers, rap producer Metro Boomin, and rappers Nelly, Chingy, and Akon, all of whom are either current or former residents of St. Louis.

 Country singers from Missouri include Perryville native Chris Janson, New Franklin native Sara Evans, Cantwell native Ferlin Husky, West Plains native Porter Wagoner, Tyler Farr of Garden City, and Mora native Leroy Van Dyke, along with bluegrass musician Rhonda Vincent, a native of Greentop.
 Rapper Eminem was born in St. Joseph and also lived in Savannah and Kansas City.
 Ragtime composer Scott Joplin lived in St. Louis and Sedalia.
 Jazz saxophonist Charlie Parker lived in Kansas City.
 Rock and Roll singer Steve Walsh of the group Kansas was born in St. Louis and grew up in St. Joseph.
+Pop singer Chappell Roan was born in Willard, and used to perform in the Springfield metropolitan area from 2012 to 2015, before signing up with her first label.

 The Kansas City Symphony and the St. Louis Symphony Orchestra are the state's major orchestras.
 The latter is the nation's second-oldest symphony orchestra and achieved prominence in recent years under conductor Leonard Slatkin.
 Branson is well known for its music theaters, most of which bear the name of a star performer or musical group.